 Notwithstanding that commercial real estate (CRE) values have broadly declined, it is useful to observe trends in capitalization rates-the ratio of income produced by a property to the property value-on newly originated loans (Chart 4.1.15).
 Capitalization rates broadly fell over the course of 2010 and the first part of 2011, signaling higher CRE valuations.
-The bulk of recent commercial property sales have involved higher quality properties in major cities, where valuations have increased
+The bulk of recent commerical property sales have involved higher quality properties in major cities, where valuations have increased relative to the rest of the market.
+Valuations in these markets have also benefited from a lower interest rate environment, which has contributed to the decline in capitalization rates.
+However, the spread between the capitalization rate and the risk-free rate remains elevated compared with pre-crisis levels, signaling that investors are currently applying a higher risk premium (Chart 5.4.6).

-Chart 5.4.6 Capitalization Rate and Spread